GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 ### `_multipleRequestJSONObjectCollections`

-It retrieves the (REST) response for a collection of JSON objects from multiple endpoints, executed asynchronously, in parallel.
+It retrieves the (REST) response for a collection of JSON objects from multiple endpoints, executed asynchronously (in parallel) or synchronously (one after the other).

 **Signature:** `_multipleRequestJSONObjectCollections(inputs: [HTTPRequestInput!]!): [[JSONObject]]`.